maxcong001/innoHub/2021/opanApi-generator-nghttp2/readme.md

 ## work list

+need to study how to use nghttp2 and write a simple example with nghttp2/static json/rapid json support and then convert the example to openAPI example.

 1. openapi generator support for nghttp2 C++ server -- to do 1.1 openapi core language change(language support for java) 1.2 mustache support file writting